joskoot/processor/README.md

 A simulator of a processor, assembler included.\
 Words and addresses restrained to word cq address size.\
 The instruction set is defined in a table.\
-Both the assembler and the simulator are driven by this table\
+Both the assembler and the simulator are driven by this table.\
 No simulation of memory cashes or virtual memory.\
 Registers and memory are clocked.\
 These and all other elements are simulated as though working simultaneously.